Únětice culture: Flat graves

-A typical Úněticean flat grave was a rectangular or oval pit 1-1.9 metres long, 0.6-1.2 metres wide and 0.30-1.5 metres deep.
-Depending on the shape of the bottom and depth, graves can be divided into four sub-types: rectangular, concave, trapezoid, or hourglass.
+A typical Úněticean flat grave was a rectangular or oval pit 1-1.9 metres long, 0.6-1.2 metres wide, and 0.30-1.5 metres deep.
+Depending on the shape of the bottom and the depth, graves can be divided into four sub-types: rectangular, concave, trapezoid, or hourglass.

 One of the most prominent characteristics is the position of the body in the grave pit.
 The deceased were always buried in a north–south alignment, with the head south and facing east.
 The body was usually placed in the grave in a slightly contracted position.
 Exceptions from this rule are sporadic.

-In the classic phase (approximately 1850–1750 BC), the Úněticean burial rite displays strong uniformity, regardless of the gender or age of the deceased.
+In the classic phase (approximately 1850–1750 BC), the Úněticean burial rite displays strong uniformity, regardless of the sex or age of the deceased.
 Men and women were buried in the same north–south position.
-The grave goods consisted of ceramic vessels (usually 1–5), bronze items (jewellery and private belongings, rings, hair clips, pins etc.), bone artefacts (amulets and tools, including needles), occasionally flint tools (the burial of Archer from Nowa Wieś Wrocławska, for example, was buried with colour flint arrowheads).

-A body deposited within a grave might have been protected with mats made from plant materials or a coffin, but in the majority of cases there was no additional coverage of the corpse.
-A well-known example of wicker-made coffin inhumation derives from Bruszczewo fortified settlement, nearby Poznań in Greater Poland.
+The grave goods consisted of ceramic vessels (usually 1–5), bronze items (jewellery and private belongings, rings, hair clips, pins, etc.), bone artefacts (amulets and tools, including needles), occasionally flint tools (the burial of Archer from Nowa Wieś Wrocławska, for example, was buried with colour flint arrowheads).
+A body deposited within a grave might have been protected with mats made from plant materials or in a coffin, but in the majority of cases, there was no additional coverage of the corpse.
+A well-known example of wicker-made coffin inhumation derives from the Bruszczewo fortified settlement, near Poznań in Greater Poland.
 In approximately 20% of burials, stone settings were found.
-Erection of a full stone setting or just a partial one (a few stones in the corners of grave) seems to be quite a common practice observed in all phases of the EBA in Central Europe.
-Wooden coffins were discovered at several sites such as in Lower Silesia. Únětice culture coffin burials can be divided in two types, according their construction: coffins of the stretcher type, and coffins of the canoe type.
-Coffins were made of single block of wood.
-The most prominent example of a rich cemetery containing many of such inhumations is in Przecławice nearby Wrocław.
-Coffin burials appear in Central Europe in the Neolithic and are well known from Bell Beaker and Corded Ware cultures in Moravia.
+Erection of a full stone setting or just a partial one (a few stones in the corners of the grave) seems to be quite a common practice observed in all phases of the EBA in Central Europe.
+Wooden coffins were discovered at several sites such as in Lower Silesia. Únětice culture coffin burials can be divided into two types, according to their construction: coffins of the stretcher type, and coffins of the canoe type.
+Coffins were made of a single block of wood.
+The most prominent example of a rich cemetery containing many such inhumations is in Przecławice, near Wrocław.
+Coffin burials appear in Central Europe during the Neolithic and are well known from Bell Beaker and Corded Ware cultures in Moravia.

+At the large Early Bronze Age cemetery of Franzhausen in Lower Austria, social hierarchy is indicated by differing grave depths, the use of oak log coffins, and different quantities and qualities of grave goods.
+These included animal remains, ceramic vessels, bronze weapons and tools, and jewellery made from bronze, gold, amber, and glass.
+Some elite women were buried with elaborate bronze headdresses.
+The cemetery has also provided the earliest preserved fragments of striped fabric clothing in central Europe.